 Use the forms and instructions below to secure approval for your final project/presentation and apply for graduation.
 We’ve also included some helpful resources for styling/formatting your final paper.

 The links and forms below will guide you through the process of putting together a proposal for your final graduate project and getting approval for your final course.
 If you are planning to use human or animal subjects in your final project, you need to secure Institutional Review Board approval PRIOR to gathering data.
-The official approval and survey/interview document must be included in and with your Form 3 and proposal.
+The official approval and survey/interview document must be included in and with your proposal approval form (previously Form 3).